 Martin played on and contributed arrangements to the album Folkton with soprano Therese Karlsson in 2017, available on iTunes and Spotify, and has contributed to several albums with Finnish choirs.

 Martin has worked on musical theatre projects in his native Finland and also in the UK.
 He has conducted several choirs in Finland and is in frequent demand as MD, pianist and accompanist.
 He has often won praise for the musicality of his interpretations.
 Martin has composed a number of works for choir and also orchestral pieces and chamber music.

-Martin received the Finlands Svenska Sång- och Musikförbund biannual award in 2014 for promising young conductors.
-He has taken part in master classes with conductors such as Jorma Panula, Guy Reibel and Patrick Russill and studied chamber music with John Storgårds and Martti Rautio.
+Martin is a recepient of the Finlands Svenska Sång- och Musikförbund biannual award for promising young conductors.
+He has taken part in conducting master classes with conductors such as Jorma Panula, Guy Reibel and Patrick Russill and studied chamber music with John Storgårds and Martti Rautio.

 In the spring of 2015, Martin was awarded the Svenska Kulturfonden annual regional culture prize for outstanding contributions to the music life of Finland.
 In the prize statement, his musical versatility was referred to as "unique".